DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-28-gentrification-is-rain.md

 We just don't want black and brown people pushed out.

-It's not the presence of white people and white culture that makes neighborhoods unrecognizable; it's the absence of black and brown people and culture that makes neighborhoods unrecognizable.
-New buildings with additional height, higher densities, or modern architecture are not what depress people; it's the reminder that our uncles, aunts, and cousins used to live there and now they don't.
+It's not the presence of white people that makes neighborhoods unrecognizable; it's the absence of black and brown people and culture that makes neighborhoods unrecognizable.
+New, tall, and modern buildings are not what depress people; it's the reminder that our uncles, aunts, and cousins used to live there and now they don't.

 [](https://www.texasobserver.org/dallas-hidden-history-of-terror/)Displacement of black and brown people is almost always precipitated by white people wanting what colored people have, and Dallas has a history of pushing black people out through [seemingly innocuous accommodations.](https://www.texasobserver.org/dallas-hidden-history-of-terror/) The question for urban planners and community activists isn't "how do we prevent white people from moving in?" but rather...

 1. "As new people move in, how do we avoid pushing people out?"
-2. "As new people move in, how do we keep black and brown culture present and visible so that our built environment reminds us of a proud legacy rather than of painful trauma?"
+2. "As new people move in, how do we keep black and brown culture present and visible so that our built environment reminds us of a proud legacy rather than painful trauma?"

 As we tackle these questions, the solutions we discover will have the following traits:

 1. We don't prevent people from moving in (because new people was never the issue).
-2. We empower people with the ability to stay in the neighborhood if they choose (because this has always been the issue).
+2. We empower people with the ability to stay in their neighborhood if they choose (because this has always been the issue).
 3. We increase the quantity of physical reminders of people's legacy (because otherwise the existing artifacts of people's legacy would be overshadowed by the increased quantity of outsider artifacts).
 4. The neighborhood gains a greater diversity of colors, culture, and heritage (because diversity always was and is a virtue).